tarantool/cartridge-java/README.md

                 .withDelay(1)
                 .build();

-        // Address provider is a customizable point for providing
+        // Address provider is a customizable point for providing server nodes addresses
-        // server nodes addreses
-        BinaryDiscoveryClusterAddressProvider addressProvider =
+        // BinaryDiscoveryClusterAddressProvider calls a stored function in a Tarantool instance, e.g. Cartridge router BinaryDiscoveryClusterAddressProvider addressProvider =
                 new BinaryDiscoveryClusterAddressProvider(clusterDiscoveryConfig);